-East Regional Police Training Centre (ERPTC), Biratnagar was formally established in 1967 (2023 B.S.) in present Sub-Metropolitan City Dharan and relocated to Metropolitan City Biratnagar (current location) on 1977 (2033 B.S.).
-The ERPTC is distinguished as the only training institute to cater to police personnel in the State No. 1 and, in recent times, it has been recognized as the Junior Police Training Centre.
+No. 1 State Police Training Centre (No. 1 SPTC), Biratnagar formerly known as East Regional Police Training Centre ERPTC was formally established in 1967 (2023 B.S.) in present Sub-Metropolitan City Dharan and relocated to Metropolitan City Biratnagar (current location) on 1977 (2033 B.S.).
+The No. 1 SPTC is distinguished as the only training institute to cater to police personnel in the State No. 1 and, in recent times, it has been recognized as the Junior Police Training Centre.

-At the time of its inception, ERPTCwas exclusively responsible for training Police Constables within its limited resources and training facilities.
-The gradual wind of change in the realm of policing has demanded greater professionalism and police capacities among the Junior Police Officers as well as the Police Constable, who constitute the foundation of police human resource, to face the challenges posed myriad security threats and fulfil the growing aspirations of the people.
+At the time of its inception, No. 1 SPTC was exclusively responsible for training Police Constables within its limited resources and training facilities.
+The gradual wind of change in the realm of policing has demanded greater professionalism and police capacities among the Junior Police Officers as well as the Police Constable, who constitute the foundation of police human resource, to face the challenges posed myriad security threats and fulfill the growing aspirations of the people.

 Democratic policing is a worldwide tried-and-tested policing model.
 In order to adapt democratic policing practices it is imperative to introduce and institutionalize proactive and coactive policing approach into our own system of service delivery which requires highly competent, dignified and accountable police officers.
 Therefore, the No. 1 SPTC’s objective is to develop highly professional and competent Police Constables and Junior Police Officers by conducting various training programs, which include foundation as well as advanced training courses.